heathershoe/SI507-HW6/README.md

     $("form").submit(function(event){
 ```

-I'm not entirely sure, but this is what I think is going on.
-document refers to the page is my browser and .ready(function) is from the jquery library to something.
-A Google search
+I'm not entirely sure, but this is what I think is going on: document refers to the page is my browser and .ready(function) is from the jquery library to something.
+A Google search of ".ready(function) + jquery" indicates that .ready is a method that can be called on the document to make a function available after the page is loaded.
+So I think that means that the indented text below this line should still be available after the page is loaded.
+And I think that makes sense because I would want to be able to submit the form, as mentioned on the next line after the page has loaded in my browser.
+This is a bit different to the other forms that we have seen where submitting the form directs to a new page.
+In this case, the same document and the ability to submit the form again and again remains.

+The second line is saying when the form is submitted to execute the following lines of code.
+The following lines of code are the conditional statements which check if the text entered in the form is considered valid or invalid.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.

+Lines 24-25